 If you stick with it though, there is success.
-I now get my bathrooms cleaned once a week by little kids that do just as good of a job as I would do.
+Now get my bathrooms cleaned once a week by little kids that do a mom-approved job because they have this clean bathroom checklist.
 I kid you not.
 Those bathrooms sparkle!

-When I teach my kids how to complete a new task, I like to follow these steps:
+Every time that I am getting ready to teach my kids a new skill or chore, I like to follow these steps: